Soufrière Hills: 1995–1999 eruption

 Seismic activity had occurred in 1897–1898, 1933–1937, and again in 1966–1967, but the eruption that began on 18 July 1995 was the first since the turn of the 20th century.
-When pyroclastic flows and mudflows began occurring regularly, the capital, Plymouth, was evacuated, and a few weeks later a pyroclastic flow covered the city in several metres of debris.

 The first phreatic explosion in this new period of activity occurred on 21 August 1995, and such activity lasted for 18 weeks until it caused an andesitic lava dome formation.
 This was initially confined by a sector-collapse scar, first identified in the 1930's and called English's Crater.
 This period of activity lasted for another 60 weeks, after which there were major dome collapses and two periods of explosive volcanic eruptions and fountain-collapse pyroclastic flows.
 The explosion blanketed Plymouth, 6 km away, in a thick layer of ash and darkened the sky almost completely.

+Pyroclastic flows were first observed on 27 March 1996.
+Although these pyroclastic flows and mudflows were initially confined to unpopulated areas, a major pyroclastic flow on 17 September 1996 caused severe damage to the village of Long Ground, near the volcano.
+By August 1997, much of the southern part of the island, including most of Plymouth, had been buried by pyroclastic flows.

+During this period, the southern portion of the island, including the capital Plymouth, was evacuated three times.
+The first evacuation lasted from 21 August 1995 – 3 September 1995, after the first phreatic eruption.
+The second evacuation began on 1 December 1995, due to growth of the lava dome.
+Residents were allowed back to most areas, including Plymouth, on 1 January 1996, but residents of some areas on the eastern flank of the volcano were not allowed back until 15 January 1996.
+On 3 April 1996, after pyroclastic flows and mudflows began occurring regularly, southern Montserrat, including the capital, Plymouth, was permanently evacuated.